jicmette/jicmette/README.md

 - 👋 Hi, I’m Israel Carmona from Saltillo, Coahuila, Mexico.
 - 👀 I’m interested in Web and Software Development.
-HTML, CSS, Javascript, C# and Python.
+HTML, CSS, Javascript, Python and C#.
 - 🌱 I’m currently learning and working with HTML, CSS, SASS, Javascript, C# and Python.
 - 💞️ I’m looking to collaborate on projects in Web and Software Development.
-- 📫 How to reach me: jicmettesc@gmail.com or jicmette username in Telegram.
+- 📫 How to reach me: hello@israelcarmona.dev or jicmette username in Telegram.

 <!---
 jicmette/jicmette is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.